AndrewSkywalker6666/DRL-Autopilot/dev_notes/paper/paper_reading.md

        > During policy optimization, we train it to go to the origin of the inertial frame, and the model is deployed to a real quadcopter.
        >
-       > We added a simple Proportional and Derivative (PD) con- troller for attitude with low gains along with our learning policy.
+       > We added a simple Proportional and Derivative (PD) controller for attitude with low gains along with our learning policy.
 The sum of the outputs of the two controllers are used as a command.
        >
        > The PD controller is used to stabilize the learning process but it does not aid the final controller.